 In 2017, Anderson and his wife donated more than $200,000 to the University of Mississippi Law School and to the William Winter Institute for Racial Reconciliation.

-Anderson is married to Phyllis Wright Anderson, and the couple have three children, Roslyn, Vincent, and Raina, and two grandchildren.
+Anderson, who is a member of Sigma Pi Phi fraternity, is married to Phyllis Wright Anderson, and the couple have three children, Roslyn, Vincent, and Raina, and two grandchildren.